open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-management.md

 - **Budgeting and Planning**: Clearly define a budget that reflects the project’s goals and necessary expenditures.
 Employ planning tools like [Trello](https://trello.com/) or [Asana](https://asana.com/) to organize and track financial tasks.
 For more on budgeting, visit [open source project budget management](https://www.license-token.com/wiki/open-source-project-budget-management).

 - **Accounting Systems**: Implement an accounting system like [Wave](https://www.waveapps.com/) or [QuickBooks](https://quickbooks.intuit.com/) to handle invoicing, expense tracking, and financial reporting.
+Explore more about [open source project financial tools](https://www.license-token.com/wiki/open-source-project-financial-tools).

 - **Transparency**: Promote financial transparency within the community to maintain trust and accountability.
 Regularly share financial statements and updates with contributors and stakeholders.
 Learn more about [open source project financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency).